felix91gr/swift-linuxSetup/README.md

 ![searchForSDE](assets/VSCode_extensions2.png)

-Then, click "Reload" to reload the current window and activate SDE.
+Then, click **Reload** to reload the current window and activate SDE.

 That's it!
-Now all that is left is to configure SDE for our setup, and you'll have a working Swift IDE!
+Now all that is left is to configure SDE for our setup, and **you'll have a working Swift IDE!**

 ## 4) Configuration of SDE